 We will tell them your name and give them a summary of your complaint.
 We will give them full details of your complaint where necessary or appropriate to be able to deal with it.
-Your name will be withheld if you wish.
+In certain circumstances, if you request it, your name may be withheld.

 2. Please tell us which best describes you:

-Member of the public ;
+☐ Member of the public

+Member of Douglas Borough Council;

-A member of anothe r authority
+A memb er of another authori ity

-Member of the House
+Member of the House of Keys S

-Council officer or aut ·
+Council o officer or authority er mployee

-nonty employee

-Other ()
+Other ( )

-3. initial inves iduct will be investigated.
-Where the acie case, the matter will be reported dards Committee.
+3. • rima facie case, the r I be investigated.
+Where the in matter will be reported to and ee. itial

-4. acted inap e of the Member(s) you believe has ed the Code of Conduct, Standing
+4. Member(s) you believe has a Conduct, Standing Orders or c

-Title First Name Last Name
+Title First Name e Last Na ame

-5. has done to Conduct, Sabout mor individual that you believe is inap Standing Orders or oth re than one Member yo n separate sheets) what the Member propriate or a breach of the Code of er Protocol.
-If you are complaining bu should clearly explain what each you believe breaches the Code of Protocols.
+5. done that you believe Standing Orders or of one Member you shou e is inappropriate or ther Protocol.
+If you uld clearly explain wh rate sheets) what the Member a breach of the Code of Cond are complaining about more nat each individual person has o Conduct, Standing Orders or o duct, than done

-Copies of t hese documents can be obtained on the Council's website.
+Copies of these docum nents can be obtaine d on the Council's website.

-taken into account by the Star all the information you wish to have ndards Committee when it decides r complaint.
+It is important that you provide all the information you wish to have taken into account by the Standards Committee when it decides whether to take any action on your complaint.
 For example:

-■ You should be specific, wh nerever possible, about exactly what